CiscoDevNet/cloud-cml/documentation/AWS.md

 CML cloud instances with the default networking have only one external IP address allocated.
 In addition, it's mandatory that no L2 frames leak into the outside network as this could disable access to the management IP address.

-For this reason, CML cloud instances by default only have the NAT network available.
+For this reason, CML cloud instances only have the NAT network available by default.
 Ensure that all external connectors use the NAT (`virbr0`) network and not the bridge network (`bridge0`).

 In case of advanced VPC configuration with additional networks and NICs inside of the CML controller, bridging could be set up manually.
 This is out of scope for this documentation / tooling.